 - Spokane’s only M.A. program dedicated solely to marriage and family therapy.

-- 23-month program quickly prepares you for employment as a therapist.
+- 23-month program quickly prepares you for employment as a marriage and family therapist.

-In just 23 months, Whitworth’s Marriage & Family Therapy Program will equip you with the knowledge and skills necessary to help people discover positive change in the midst of their personal struggles.
-Through an academically challenging curriculum that emphasizes cultural competence, spiritual sensitivity and clinical soundness, our graduates are prepared for licensure as marriage and family therapists.
+In just 23 months, Whitworth’s Marriage & Family Therapy Program will equip you with the knowledge and skills necessary to work as an ethically competent marriage and family therapist to help people discover positive change in the midst of their personal struggles.
+Through an academically challenging curriculum that emphasizes cultural competence, systemic and relational perspectives, spiritual sensitivity and clinical soundness, our graduates are prepared for licensure as marriage and family therapists.